cse110-sp24-group31/Dev-Journal/README.md

 Main project for CSE 110.
 Includes calendar, journal entries, contact pages, progression meter, a task list, all within a polish UI

+# Testing

+- run tests using: `npm test --runInBand`, some test suits need to run in sequence

 ### node modules

 - please install prettier `npm install --save-dev prettier`, really helps with code formatting. settings defined in `./converage`, DO NOT MODIFY